 This naturally occurring sugar is what your body needs to function properly and is not included in the recommendation.

-Rather than cutting whole fruits out of your diet, look out for processed foods that frequently have hidden added sugars.
+Rather than cutting whole fruits from your diet, look out for processed foods that frequently have hidden added sugars.

 Thinking of sugar in terms of teaspoons can make it easier for people to visualize how much sugar is in their food.